 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities.
 Actual results could differ from these estimates.
-Significant estimates in these financials are the valuation of options granted, the valuation of preferred shares issued as stock dividends, valuation methods used to determine the fair value of the warrant liability (in the event a re-measurement is required) and valuation methods used in determining any debt discount associated with the convertible securities.
+Significant estimates in these financials are the valuation of options granted and valuation methods used to determine the change in fair value of the down round feature related to certain of the Company's outstanding warrants.